Oasis Reconnaissance

 São Luís

 Portugal has two Oasis, one rural and one urban.
 We first visited our partner Cultivamos Cultura in the the village of São Luís, Alentejo region.
 Unlike the other two cases, the cultural centre in an old farm has been operating for more than ten years and organises regular artist residency programs.
 OASIS allows them to launch a new portion of the farm with studios for artists.
-The case of Cultivamos Cultura is particularly interesting because they have already established a long and fertile relationship with a territory and the Municipality of Odemira, positioning themselves as initiators of a broad cultural regeneration process for the territory while also successfully avoiding strong gentrification and speculative impacts.
+The case of Cultivamos Cultura is particularly interesting because they have already established a long and fertile relationship with the surrounding territory and the Municipality of Odemira, positioning themselves as initiators of a broad cultural regeneration process in the village while also successfully avoiding strong gentrification and speculative impacts.

 Lisbon